AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

 It was time to pack up the MacBook after a loyal day of service.
 When returning the laptop to its soft case, I misjudged the approach and my trusty machine dropped 30cm or so to the floor, landing on its corner.
-I thought nothing of this; it wasn't first time the MacBook had been dropped and it usually coped perfectly fine.
-Opening the lid to check I hadn't broken the screen, the (tiny) CPU fan screeched up to full speed, accompanied by a flash of the keyboard and screen backlights.
+I thought nothing of this originally; it wasn't first time the MacBook had been dropped and it usually coped perfectly fine.
+However, when opening the lid to check I hadn't broken the screen, the tiny CPU fan screamed up to full speed, accompanied by a flash of the keyboard and screen backlight.
 Then all went black, the MacBook was limp and unresponsive.

 ## Day 2: Administering first aid
 Not a problem I thought, dropping it on the corner like that might have shaken